Royals vs. Mariners Player Props Betting Odds

 Rodríguez Stats

-- Rodriguez hopes to build on a nine-game hitting streak in this matchup.
-During his last 10 games he is batting .451 with five doubles, two home runs, two walks and 14 RBI.
+- Rodriguez has recorded a base hit in 10 straight games.
+During his last 10 games he is hitting .500 with five doubles, two home runs, three walks and 14 RBI.

 Rodríguez Recent Games